+Always use extreme caution while driving and keep your autos fully insured are the best ways to stay safe on winter roads.
 Here are some things to consider when reviewing your auto insurance policy:

 - Who will be driving your vehicle during the winter months?
 Consider upgrading your auto insurance if an inexperienced winter driver — perhaps a teenager who has little experience in cold, icy conditions — will be behind the wheel.

 - How frequently will you be operating your vehicle(s) this winter?
 Reevaluate your car insurance coverage on any vehicle(s) that will be driven more during winter months when the most weather-related accidents occur.

 - In what condition is your vehicle?
 You may want to increase your coverage if you drive an older vehicle that doesn’t have the most recent safety features, such as anti-locking brakes, all-wheel drive and traction tires.
 In addition, a pre-winter examination of your brakes and tires by a licensed mechanic is highly recommended.

 In the event of a winter breakdown, Mercury customers can opt to add roadside assistance coverage to their policy, which is available for all customers as an optional coverage.
 Through GPS technology, the service can even identify the exact location of stranded drivers.
 This service is network neutral, meaning it will work with any phone regardless of carrier.

 Here are a few winter driving tips in addition to maintaining the proper insurance coverage: